overlay-market/markets/specs/notes.md

 ### OVL Position (ERC1155)

-- NFT representing a trader's position,  received upon locking up OVL in a trade on a data stream
+- Token representing a trader's position,  received upon locking up OVL in a trade on a data stream

 - Unique identifiers are attrs of the position: Lock price, data feed name, long/short side, leverage